 Why study humanities?

-- Education in humanities or liberal arts offers a number of career options after 12th humanities as you will be well equipped with the latest skills that are most in-demand by the recruiters.
-As a humanities or liberal arts graduate, you will learn the skills such as communication skills (both oral and written), creativity and critical thinking, problem-solving etc. that are most in-demand by the recruiters.
+- Firstly, education in humanities or liberal arts will lead you to a number of career options after 12th.
+You will be well equipped with the latest skills such as communication, creativity and critical thinking, problem-solving etc. that are most in-demand by the recruiters.

-- Likewise, humanities stream subjects go hand in hand with other fields and a combination of soft skills and hard skills are becoming imperative in most workspaces.
-A degree in Humanities and liberal arts would equip the students with the skills that are significant to succeed and thrive in the competitive workforce of the future.
+- Likewise, humanities stream subjects go hand in hand with other areas of study.
+Moreover, a combination of soft skills and hard skills are becoming imperative in most workspaces nowadays.
+Therefore, a degree in Humanities or Liberal Arts would equip the students with the skills that are significant to succeed and thrive in the competitive workforce of the future.

 Skills you Develop after Career options in Humanities